sebsto/amplify-ios-workshop/BOA332/instructions/content/60_add_federation/10_signin_with_apple.md

 You must have an account on Apple Developer's portal to continue this section.
 You can sign in using your Apple ID, the same you are using to connect to iCloud, iMessage, and the likes.
 Or you can signup and create a free account at [https://appleid.apple.com/account](https://appleid.apple.com/account)
 {{% /notice %}}

-## Configure Sign in With Apple on Apple Developer portal
+## Configure Sign in with Apple on Apple Developer portal

 This is a multi-steps process.
 First, we are going to create an **App Identifier** for our app.
 Second, we are going to create a Sign in with Apple **Service Identifier** and configure it with the URLs of our Cognito server.
-Finally, we are going to **create a secret key** to be shared between Apple and Cognito.
+Finally, we are going to **create a secret key** passed to Cognito.

 These three steps are done on the Apple Developer's portal.